gcc-mirror/gcc/gcc/config/bfin/predicates.md

 (define_predicate "symbol_ref_operand"
   (match_code "symbol_ref"))

-;; True for any non-virtual or eliminable register.
+;; True for any non-virtual and non-eliminable register.
 Used in places where ;; instantiation of such a register may cause the pattern to not be recognized.
 (define_predicate "register_no_elim_operand"
   (match_operand 0 "register_operand")